iandrosov/lwc-permission-navigator/README.md

 1. In App Launcher, select the **LWC Permission Navigator** app.

-## Installing Recipes using an Unlocked Package
+## Installing Permission Navigator using an Unlocked Package

-UNDER CONSTRUCTION
+1. [Sign up](https://www.salesforce.com/form/signup/prerelease-spring19/) for a Spring '19 pre-release org, enable My Domain, and deploy it to all users.

+1. Click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=0HoB0000000TN31KAG) to install the  unlocked package in your Spring '19 org.

+1. Select **Install for All Users**

+1. In App Launcher, select the **LWC Permission Navigator** app.

 ## Resources